hendraalexander/employee-management/README.md

 ## How To Run?

-Run `npm intall` or `npm i`, wait until the installation process compleeted.
+Run `npm intall` or `npm i`, wait until the installation process completed.

 Than Run `npm run start-all` for a dev server to run FE & BE at the same time.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.